 - Offers of places at The BRIT School are made during the preceding academic year.
-Therefore, it is important that the applicant, having been offered a place, does not drop her/his current standards of work and commitment in their current school - Offers of places at The BRIT School are contingent on the previous Key Stage having been successfully completed: i.e. in the case of KS4 applicants, KS3 must be completed; in the case of Post 16 applicants (including BRIT School internal applicants) KS4 must be completed to a satisfactory standard
+Therefore, it is important that the applicant, having been offered a place, does not drop her/his current standards of work and commitment in their current school - Offers of places at The BRIT School are contingent on the previous Key Stage having been successfully completed: i.e. in the case of KS4 applicants, KS3 must be completed; in the case of Post 16 applicants (including BRIT School internal applicants) KS4 must be completed to a satisfactory standard - If there is doubt as to the student's medical capacity to undertake a course, an offer may be contingent on the results of a medical assessment.

-Admissions Policy & Procedure 2021/22
+Admissions Policy & Procedure